Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 The Renaissance & The Enlightenment: These were not merely random periods of progress.
 They were mass psychic updates.
 A critical mass of individuals began to integrate thought (PFC) with observation and emotion (limbic), breaking free from the dogmatic DMN constructs of the Middle Ages.
 This shift in consciousness didn’t happen in isolation; it resonated across Europe, enabling art, science, and philosophy to leap forward in unison.

 The Current “Awakening”: Right now, the field is vibrating at an unprecedented collective frequency.
 Look online.
 The conversations are everywhere: awakening, collective consciousness, quantum reality, neuroplasticity, epigenetics.
 This is not a coincidence.
-It is the sound of millions of minds straining at the edges of the old paradigm, feeling the new one resonate.
+It is the sound of millions of minds straining at the edges of the old paradigm driving collapse and extinction, and feeling the new one resonate.
 We are all, in a sense, feeling the same “update” pushing through the collective cloud, each of us putting it into our own words based on our individual neurology and background.

 This explains the profound isolation often felt by those who pioneer new ways of being — the neurodivergent, the healers, the systems-thinkers.
 They are not broken and disordered.
 They are early adopters of a new build of consciousness.
 They are the first to install the update, vibrating at a frequency the collective field hasn’t yet fully matched, often facing resistance from the old “operating system’s” immune response, enduring enormous amounts of skepticism, ridicule, and dismissal.
 No wonder so many of them experience “executive dysfunction”.
 They are here to rewrite the system so it doesn’t collapse into extinction, while the system also tries to bury them with its corrupted code.